Max Boyce: Music career

 The first recording of Boyce's songs was made at the Valley Folk Club in Pontardawe in 1971 by Cambrian Records, which subsequently released an LP called Max Boyce in Session.
 This album included several tracks that were to later become his signature tunes, including "Hymns and Arias", "Duw it's Hard" and "Slow – Men at Work".
-The record sleeve of this album includes the following prediction:

-It may well be that future years will find "Hymns and Arias" rolling a thunderous chorus across the terraced rugby grounds.
+The record sleeve of this album includes the prediction: "It may well be that future years will find 'Hymns and Arias' rolling a thunderous chorus across the terraced rugby grounds."

 In the same year, he also recorded Caneuon Amrywiol ("Miscellaneous Songs"), a collection of Welsh folk songs under the same label.
 Nevertheless, Boyce remained virtually unknown beyond the music clubs of the South Wales valleys for the time being, where he continued to perform.This all changed towards the end of 1973.
 Boyce had competed, unsuccessfully, on the television talent show Opportunity Knocks, shortly before record label EMI heard his first album, Max Boyce in Session, and came to see him in concert.
 EMI offered Boyce a two-album contract, and arrangements were made to make a live recording of his upcoming concert at Treorchy Rugby Club.
 This performance, which took place on 23 November 1973, was given in front of an audience who received their tickets free of charge, after these failed to sell for fifty pence.
 His performance was warmly received by the crowd, as can be heard in the final recording.
 The resulting album, Live at Treorchy, brought Boyce into the public eye, and it soon went gold.